Smoking has been associated with multiple risks and health problems.

 On the other hand, there are other risk factors we can change.
 They are (2):

-- Diet and nutrition: This risk factor is still under research.
+- Diet for prostate health: This risk factor is still under research.
 There’s conflicting evidence, and nothing very clear yet.
 However, many studies point to alcohol, dairy, red meat, and saturated fat as possible risk factors.
-Conversely, increasing your consumption of fruits and vegetables appears to reduce the risk.
-Some studies recommend consuming tomato and other natural sources of lycopene to reduce the risk.
+Conversely, increasing your consumption of fruits and vegetables in your diet for prostate health appears to reduce the risk.
+Some studies recommend consuming tomatoes and other natural sources of lycopene to reduce the risk.
 Allium vegetables such as onions and garlic may also have antitumor effects.
 On the contrary, eating high levels of cadmium, copper, iron, and calcium may increase prostate cancer risk.

 - Bodyweight and physical activity: Obesity and overweight increase the risk of prostate cancer.
 Body Mass Index at the time of prostate cancer diagnosis is also associated with mortality.
 According to studies, having a BMI higher than 30 leads to a higher risk of high-grade disease.
 It is also a predictor of biochemical recurrence of prostate cancer after surgery (radical prostatectomy).

 - Vasectomy: This procedure has been linked with an increased risk of prostate cancer.
 The risk is modestly elevated, not sufficiently elevated to question its use as a contraceptive procedure.
 More studies should evaluate the association to know the causes and possible solutions.

 Smoking and prostate cancer